Miracles occur through the hearts and hands of nurses…

 AIW’s Mission Statement

-AIW's mission is to help the rising population of America’s most vulnerable infants and children by ensuring they grow up in the loving homes, hearts and hands of nurses.
+AIW's mission is to help the rising population of America’s drug exposed medically fragile foster care infants and children.
+Our most vulnerable and underserved population, by ensuring they grow up in the loving homes, hearts, and hands of dedicated Nurse-Resource Providers.

 We have seen first-hand the miracles that occur through the hearts and hands of nurses!
 AIW wholeheartedly shares the belief that unadoptable is unacceptable.
 Our vision is to significantly expand the scope and number of children served by AIW nurses through our Nurse Foster Provider Outreach and Recruitment Program.
 Our program is a highly successful model for recruiting skilled nurses to foster and care for medically fragile infants and children.
 This innovative cost-effective program has four key areas of focus: outreach, recruitment, training, and retention.
 By supporting our nurses from outreach to adoption, we place America’s most vulnerable children on the path to permanent placement in a loving home.
 Children fostered by AIW nurses have unprecedented rates of adoption from foster care.
 Since AIW's inception in 2005, 90% of our nurse foster providers have become the adoptive parent of their medically fragile foster infant or child.
 AIW is deeply devoted to helping medically fragile foster care infants and children find quality foster homes with skilled, dedicated nurses.